 Vehicles for Veterans - Benefiting Vehicles for Veterans 1-844-234-2328

 "Spring Cleanup Week":

-City-wide Cleanup Week is scheduled for Saturday, April 25, 2020 through Saturday, May 2, 2020, at the SRC / Forest Lake Sanitation site in Wyoming, MN.
-Residents may drop off refuse items not taken by their regular trash hauler, such as appliances, tires, furniture, mattresses, scrap metal, and wood.
-Materials considered hazardous waste will not be accepted.
-The SRC facility is located at 6320 E. Viking Boulevard in Wyoming and is open from 8 to 4:30 on weekdays, 8 to 1:30 on Saturdays.
-During this week, Scandia residents will receive a 20% discount off regular collection prices listed here.
+Clean-Up Week- City-Wide Clean-up Week is scheduled for Saturday, April 29, 2023, through Saturday, May 6, 2023, at SRC, Inc. Waste and Recycle site in Wyoming, MN.
+Residents may drop off rubbish items not taken by their regular trash hauler such as appliances, tires, furniture, mattresses, scrap metal and wood at the SRC facility located at 6320 East Viking Boulevard, Wyoming, MN.
+During this week, Scandia residents will receive a 20% discount off the prices listed here (scroll down the page).
 Be prepared to show proof of residency, such as a drivers license.
-Call SRC at 651 462-1099 with any questions, or visit their website mytrashservice.com.
+Hours of operation are 8:00 am to 1:30 pm on Saturdays, and 8:00 am to 4:30 pm M—F. Call SRC at 651 462-1099 with any questions,or visit their website mytrashservice.com.